Rotted loneliness has the growing gravitational pull of a dark abyss,

 If you knew the lovingly, wise tried to help . . . .

-Who knows . . . . you could’ve realized the depth of your own scare.
+Who knows . . . . you would’ve realized the depth of your own scare.

 See there is or was help from. . . . someone out there,

-But one abscessed with self-absorption has no capacity to genuinely care.
+But one abscessed with and from self-absorption has no capacity to genuinely care.

 I’ve got to stop there,